In sports such as basketball, volleyball, tennis, and many others, height is an advantageous attribute.

 Pros of being taller

+There are some very tall professional players, with the tallest table tennis player being Tomislav Pucar at 197cm high.
 Being tall has its benefits, some obvious, some less so.

 The most important advantage of being tall is the reach taller players have.
 Due to having longer arms, they cover a larger portion of the table.